AntoineMellerio/regression-waiting-line-ElevenStrategy/README.md

 ## Web app
 We provide a dashboard showing the key take-outs of our analysis.
 To generate it, please run `streamlit run Home.py`.

+The app is composed of 5 pages :
+1. Homepage : presentation of the project and the team.
+2. Overview : global insights on the parks' performances (attendance and waiting times).
+3. Deep-diving : per attraction figures and predictions on the waiting times, at both daily and hourly granularities.
+4. Recommendations : spotting of the critical attractions and recommendations to reduce the waiting times.
+5. Next steps : next steps to the predictive model and use-cases suggestions.